gladstone-institutes/RMeDPower/vignettes/calcPower_manual.md

 install_github('gladstone-institutes/calcPower', build_vignettes=TRUE)
 ```

 A sample dataset is provided with the package.
+The examples below use this dataset and its particular column names as parameters.
 View the first few lines of this dataset:

 ``` r
 head(calcPower_data1)